Azure AI Search MCP connector for Copilot Studio agents

 User: "Search my products index for wireless headphones"

-1. Planner calls scan_search({query: "search documents"})
+1. Orchestrator calls scan_search({query: "search documents"})

 → Returns: search_documents (POST /indexes/{indexName}/docs/search)

-2. Planner calls launch_search({
+2. Orchestrator calls launch_search({

 endpoint: "/indexes/products/docs/search",